Nonprofit-Open-Data-Collective/irs-990-data-issue-tracker/index.md

 This site was created for two primary purposes:

-(1) To document the location of IRS 990 open data assets.
+**(1) To document the location of IRS 990 open data assets.**
-(2) To organize and archive discussions around data quality, documentation, and meta-data that makes the open data useful.
+**(2) To organize and archive discussions around data quality, documentation, and meta-data that makes the open data useful.**

+## IRS Nonprofit Data

-Files that are within scope include:
+Data assets that are within the scope of this forum include:

 * [Publication 78](https://github.com/Nonprofit-Open-Data-Collective/irs-current-exempt-orgs-database/blob/master/README.md):  Tax Exempt Organization Search (formerly Select Check)
 * [Business Master File](https://github.com/Nonprofit-Open-Data-Collective/irs-exempt-org-business-master-file/blob/master/README.md): Cumulative list and attributes of all active tax-exempt organizations.